Grilled Vegetables Recipe

 • Wash all of the vegetables to get off any dirt.
 If you can buy organic, please do.

-• You don't need to peel and pare all of the veggies when grilling.
-Carrots can be pared and you could do the potatoes but yellow and red potato skins are nice and thin so it really isn't necessary.
+• You don’t need to peel and pare all of the veggies when grilling.
+Carrots can be pared, and you could do the potatoes, but yellow and red potato skins are nice and thin, so it isn’t necessary.

-• Shuck the corn and cut into large pieces so you can still hold them.
+• Shuck the corn and cut it into large pieces so you can still hold them.

-• Cut any large peppers in half and take out the seeds and devein them.
-The small sweet peppers can be treated this way too but they can also be left whole.
+• Cut any large peppers in half, remove the seeds, and devein them.
+The small sweet peppers can be treated this way, too, but they can also be left whole.

 • You can slice squash and zucchini as rounds or if they are thin enough just slice right down the center lengthwise.